9 strategic risk examples and how to successfully tackle them

 Among the types of strategic risk you should have on your radar are:

-3. Regulatory risk.
-Any new regulation has the potential to:
+3. Regulatory risk: Regulatory risk is any new regulation has the potential to:

 Many of these examples of strategic risk are inter-connected.
 For instance, if you face operational risks around the efficacy and rigor of your processes, this is likely to expose you to financial or regulatory risk.
 Similarly, if you fail to tackle governance risks, you may well encounter reputational risk.